Parsa-Sedigh/go-load-balancer/pamphlet.md

 ## Part 3
 One way is that the config for each replica has other information like a name and a weight associated with them.
 So they can have a URL and some metadata associated with them(each).

+We will start all servers at not an alive state unless they succeed in the first health check.